-Marotzke (2000) reported that if the gross density structure of the ocean is sustained, a reduction of the MOC in NH will accompany with an increase of the MOC in SH.
+Marotzke (2000) reported that if the gross density structure of the ocean was sustained, a reduction of the MOC in NH would accompany with an increase of the MOC in SH.
 This leads to cooling in NH and the high-latitude warming in SH.
 The IE result is consistent with this theory.
-As shown by the global mean ocean heat transport in Figure 13, the IE platform suppresses the northward heat transport in the Northern Hemisphere from 0o to 70oN but favors the southward heat transport in the Southern Hemisphere from 0o to 50oS.
+As shown by the global mean ocean heat transport changes in Figure 11a (yellow dotted line), the IE platform suppresses the northward heat transport in the Northern Hemisphere from 0o to 70oN but favors the southward heat transport in the Southern Hemisphere from 0o to 50oS.
 The blocked anomalous southward heat transport south of 50oS is at least partly due to the Antarctic Circumpolar Current as an impediment to strong ocean heat transport into high southern latitudes.
 Li and Conil (2003) demonstrated that the SST changes south of 30oS are closely related to the strong natural variability of the deep convection in the Southern Ocean.
-The poleward heat transport changes can be mostly attributed to transport in the Atlantic basin (Figure 13b).
+The poleward heat transport changes can be mostly attributed to transport in the Atlantic basin (Figure 11b).
 Generally, the poleward heat transport is suppressed by about 0.04 PW (1015 watt) in the Northern Hemisphere and intensified by about 0.03 PW in the Southern Hemisphere.

 4.3 The ENSO variability

 Besides the climate mean states, the stochastic perturbation at the air-sea interface can also affect the climate variability.
 The NINO3.4 auto-correlation is examined.
-Same as that in Kirtman and Shukla (2002), the tendency of phase transition is strong in both the interactive platform and SC.
-In the observation (Figure 14a), ENSO has a wide span of interannual variability extending from 1~4 year, strongest at the 4 year period.
-In our SC model, the irregular ENSO variability with wide ranges of period was reasonably reproduced with weaker spectrum power as shown by the color bar than in observations.
+In the observation (Figure 12a), ENSO has a wide span of interannual variability extending from 1~4 year, strongest at the 4 year period.
+In our SC model, the irregular ENSO variability with wide ranges of period was reasonably reproduced with weaker spectrum power as shown by the color bar than in observation.
 Different from the observation and the SC model, the ENSO interannual variability in the IE platform is more concentrated at biennial period with weaker spectral power.
 Therefore, we suggest that the atmospheric noise is at least partly responsible for the irregular ENSO variability and can explain a large amount of its spectral power.

-Spatially, the SST changes during the positive ENSO phase, i.e. the El Niño period, exhibit a boomerang type cooling changes extending from the marine-continent to the northeast/southeast Pacific at middle latitudes that surround the positive anomalies in the eastern Pacific (Figure 15a).
+Spatially, the SST changes during the positive ENSO phase, i.e. the El Niño period, exhibit a boomerang type cooling changes extending from the marine-continent to the northeast/southeast Pacific at middle latitudes that surround the positive anomalies in the eastern Pacific (Figure 13a).
 The surface warming extends from eastern Pacific westward to around 160oE.
 Surface warming is also evident in the western part of North Indian Ocean.
-The major bias in the SC simulation is the extended surface warming about 30o too far to the west in the tropical Pacific, the underestimated warming in the Indian Ocean, and the weak/missing cooling the subtropical South/North Pacific (Figure 15b).
-Although the general bias in the SC model is still evident in the IE platform, there are some improvements, such as the intensified warming signal in the Indian Ocean and the cooling developed in west Pacific and the sea surface south of Australia (Figure 15c).
+The major bias in the SC simulation is the extended surface warming about 30o too far to the west in the tropical Pacific, the underestimated warming in the Indian Ocean, and the weak/missing cooling the subtropical South/North Pacific (Figure 13b).
+Although the general bias in the SC model is still evident in the IE platform, there are some improvements, such as the intensified warming signal in the Indian Ocean and the cooling developed in west Pacific and the sea surface south of Australia (Figure 13c).